How do you investigate a car accident?

 Today’s accident investigators may use accident reconstruction software programs such as Virtual Crash.
 Others might sketch the accident by hand.
 Either way, a car accident investigator has a responsibility to be as exact and objective as possible.

-Why It Is Important to Determine Liability
+Why It Is Important to Determine Liability in a Car Accident?

 In addition to figuring out if there are any criminal charges or illegal activity, a car accident investigation can also name who is at fault.
 If you were injured in a car accident that was someone else’s fault, you may have physical, mental, or financial damages.
 You might be entitled to compensation because of the driver’s negligence.
 You have the right to seek potential compensation regardless of any criminal charges.

-Recovering Compensation From a Negligent Driver
+How Recovering Compensation From a Negligent Driver?

 Car Accidents in South Florida Are Plentiful

 Unfortunately, South Florida offers plenty of work for car accident investigators.
 According to the Florida Department of Highway Safety and Motor Vehicles, there were 40,782 car accidents in Broward County in 2018.
-There were more than 63,500 accidents in Miami-Dade County during that same time.
+There were more than 63,500 accidents in Miami-Dade Country during that same time.